bennColl-cs4387/sizar/first-issue/build_from_source.md

 # PyCaret Build From Source

 I have followed the guidelines outlined in the [PyCaret Docs](https://pycaret.gitbook.io/docs/get-started/installation) to install PyCaret on my machine.
+The steps were simple, and I didn't face any difficulty, except the optional depencies were taking a long time to download, which I aborted later, as I don't need them to build the library from source (at least for now!).

 ## Step 1: Forking the PyCaret Repository